HOME / / City Guide / Is Living in Manhattan Safe? A Comprehensive Guide

 Battery Park City

-Overall, the Battery Park City crime rate is 38% lower than the national average.
-Additionally, violent crime is 56% lower and property crime is 35% lower.
+• The overall crime rate is 38% below the national average, with violent crime 56% lower and property crime 35% lower.

 Lincoln Square